craigfe/ocaml-generics/rfc/optical-irmin-stores.md

-## Irmin Store RFC
+# RFC - Heterogeneous Irmin stores via Effectful Optics

-### Problems with Irmin at present
+## Problems with Irmin at present

-There are two common issues that arise when using the current Irmin API, both related to so-called '*path-dependent serialisation*', whereby the location of a blob inside the tree object uniquely determines the type the user expects of it:
+Irmin is parameterised over a user-supplied data type to be used for representing leaves (blobs) of the store.
+The blob type `b` must be passed with:

+- a corresponding generic `b Type.t`, defined by hand via the `Irmin.Type` combinators or via `ppx_irmin`, to allow Irmin to derive its own pretty-printing, hashing and serialisation functions for `b`.
+- a merge combinator `b option Merge.t` used to resolve blob-level conflicts.

+With this API, all blobs in the store must have the same OCaml representation.
+This leads to unpleasant interactions when attempting to store different types of data in different regions of the store.
+In particular, we have observed two different issues:

-1. __the user knows the high-level type structure of their store.__
+1. **the user knows the high-level type structure of their store.**

 Application constraints quite often lead to certain regions of the Irmin store having pre-determined type:

 ```text
 camels/dromedary/**  # All blobs have type 'dromedary'
 camels/bacrian/**    # All blobs have type 'bactrian'